 If your loved one was a victim of a crime or involved in an accident, you can look for some assistance.
 If he died in a vehicular accident, there is a possibility that the auto insurance will cover part, if not all the funeral cost.

-Check the no-fault coverage and accidental death clause of the insurance to see if they will pay for at least some of the funeral expense.
+Check the no-fault coverage and accidental death clause of the insurance to see if they will pay for at least some of the funeral expenses.

 Inquire About Federal-State Assistance